 We are so pleased to welcome the children into our classes for the start of their school career.
-The children have settled really well and are happy and keen to learn.
+The children have settled well and are happy and keen to learn.

 Before we tell you all about the exciting things we do in Reception we would like to introduce to the staff.
-Mrs Heath is the Early Years lead and the teacher in RH.
-She is supported by her teaching assistant, Mrs Salt.
 Miss Marshall is the teacher in RM and is supported by her teaching assistant, Mrs Wason.
-Mrs Emery also works in Reception on a Friday to support Mrs Salt as Mrs Heath doesn't work on a Friday.
+Mrs O'Connor is in RO, and she is supported by her teaching assistant, Mrs Salt.
+Mrs Emery also works in Reception on a Friday to support both classes.
 This year we are excited to be back in the main school building and working together as an Early Years unit.
 This means that Reception children will be sharing provision across the two rooms and the outside area and our dedicated staff will be working with all the children.

 Key Information for Reception classes:

 PE is on a Wednesday and dance is on a Thursday.
 Please remember that the children need to come dressed in PE clothes.

 Reading books are sent home on every Monday.
 Please spend time with your child reading and record what they have read in their reading log.
 Please make sure that the books are returned the following Monday so we can change them.
 Thank you.

 Autumn 1 Learning in Reception